Ken Heinz of Weeping Water, Nebraska Discusses the Importance of Community Volunteering

 Regardless of where you live, there are many opportunities to volunteer in your community.
 Finding a cause that you are passionate about and volunteering in support of that cause is highly recommended and can be a life-changing experience.

-Ken Heinz is an active member of his local community of Weeping Water, Nebraska.
-There, he directs a men’s choir and is involved in many activities with his church.
+Ken Heinz is an active volunteer in the Weeping Water, Nebraska area.
+He directs a men’s choir and is involved in many activities with his church.
 Before retiring and being able to spend more time volunteering in his community, Ken was an educator for 35 years.
 For those looking to get involved in their local community, Ken shares his insight into the importance of community volunteering.

 Improving Your Community